-Field Туре Label Description + : - - - - race_id_high If present, this is the high 64 bits of the 128-bit identifier. trace_id_nig in Otherwise the trace ID is 64 bits long. tropp id uint64 The Traceld is 64 or 128-bit in length and indicates the overtrace_id all ID of the trace.
-Every span in a trace shares this ID. an an : d uint64 The SpanId is 64-bit in length and indicates the position of span_id the current operation in the trace tree.
+Field Туре Label Description tropp in him uint64 If present, this is the high 64 bits of the 128-bit identifier. trace_id_hig ,ri Otherwise the trace ID is 64 bits long. tracaid uint64 The Traceld is 64 or 128-bit in length and indicates the overtrace_id all ID of the trace.
+Every span in a trace shares this ID. anon id uint64 The SpanId is 64-bit in length and indicates the position of span_id the current operation in the trace tree.
 The value should not be interpreted: it may or may not be derived from the value of the Traceld. par- google.pro- The ParentSpanId is 64-bit in length and indicates the posient_span_id to- tion of the parent operation in the trace tree.
-When the span circ_spair_ra buf.UInt64Va ue is the root of the trace tree, the ParentSpanId is absent. compled bool When the sampled decision is accept, report this span to sampled the tracing system.
+When the span ont_opun_id buf.UInt64Val ue is the root of the trace tree, the ParentSpanId is absent. sampled bool When the sampled decision is accept, report this span to Sampled the tracing system.
 When it is reject, do not.
 When B3 at- tributes are sent without a sampled decision, the receiver should make one.
 Once the sampling decision is made, the same value should be consistently sent downstream.